Jeremy stepped off the city bus onto the scorching sidewalk, coughing as the exhaust plumed around him. God, he hated riding the bus.

 “Do you know Jimi Hendrix?”

-Jeremy raised his eyebrows and gave Kurt Cobain an incredulous look, “Don’t make me laugh.
-Of course, I know who Jimi Hendrix is,” he said dismissively.
+Jeremy raised an eyebrow.
+“Don’t make me laugh.
+Of course, I know who Jimi Hendrix is.”

 “Do you know how old he was when he died?”